Professionalism & Transparency

 Reviewing College Registration Practices

-Our ongoing review of registration practices initiated in 2007 ensures that our procedures, information and guidelines are clear.
+Our ongoing review of registration practices initiated in 2007 ensures that our procedures, information and guidelines are clear and transparent.

-Learn more about the College’s commitment to fair registration practices.
+To learn more about the College’s commitment to fair registration practices, see the full report.

 Find a Teacher

-Find a Teacher was the most viewed section on the College website, with 3.5 million page views in 2015.
-Our public register of all College members includes details about qualifications and credentials, and a notation of every revocation, cancellation and suspension of a Certificate of Qualification.
+Find a Teacher was the most viewed section on the College website, with 11.5 million page views in 2016.
+Our public register of all College members includes details about qualifications and credentials, and a notation of every revocation, cancellation and suspension of a Certificate of Qualification and Registration.

 Download the App

 The College’s convenient mobile app is available for Apple, Android or Windows Phone, or BlackBerry 10 devices.

 Follow us on @OCT_OEEO for College news, events, teaching resources and more.